decretist/Dissertation/Chapter4/chapter4.markdown

 occurrences per 1,000.

-Comparing the frequencies of occurrence of *in* and *non* in the two outlying samples, dePen and Gratian2, reveals unexpectedly large variations for such common words.
-(Large variations would be less surprising with uncommon words for which small differences in number could result in a large difference in percentage.) *In* occurs 15.3% more frequently in Gratian2 than in dePen, and 13.3% less frequently in dePen than in Gratian2. *Non* occurs 24.8% more frequently in dePen than in Gratian2, and 19.9% less frequently in Gratian2 than in dePen.
+Comparing the frequencies of occurrence of *in* and *non* in the two outlying samples, dePen and Gratian2, reveals large variations for such common words.
+(Large variations would be less surprising with uncommon words for which small differences in number could result in a large difference in percentage.) *In* occurs 15.3% more frequently in Gratian2 than in dePen, and 13.3% less frequently in dePen than in Gratian2.
+*Non* occurs 24.8% more frequently in dePen than in Gratian2, and 19.9% less frequently in Gratian2 than in dePen.
 Even compared to the mean, *non*, for example, occurs 11.2% more frequently in dePen and 10.8% less frequently in Gratian2 than the mean of means.
-It is clear then that against an overall background of "orderliness" (Zipf) in the word-frequency distribution, individual samples can display striking and potentially significant levels of variation.
+It is clear then that against an overall background of "orderliness" in the word-frequency distribution, individual samples can display striking and potentially significant levels of variation.

 Word count and sample length data were collected and used to calculate frequencies for Gratian0 above, but those values will not be used in